mildred/fixdir/README.md

 How does it work
 ================

-You must always be in your homedir.
-The target directory for `fixdir` is always the current directory unless you specify it on the command line.
+`fixdir` works better when you are in your target directory (homedir)

 Invoke one action with a database file.
 The database file is a tcl script that contain all files and directories that should be linked.